-A comforting, easy recipe for a chilly day, smooth and creamy cauliflower soup.
+Smooth and creamy cauliflower soup, a comforting, easy recipe for a chilly day.
 This golden soup is gluten-free, dairy-free and gets that gorgeous color from curry powder.
 With just a few simple ingredients you can make this in no time.
-If you have an Instant Pot it's mostly hands off but stovetop method works too. homemade chicken broth but choosing vegetable broth keeps it vegan if desired.
+If you have an Instant Pot it's mostly hands off but stovetop method works too.

 - Coconut or olive oil